School Readiness Plan

 Developing School Readiness Goals:

 Educational Service Unit 13 Head Start began the School Readiness and Assessment process upon receipt of the grant and it is reviewed frequently.
 All levels of staff were involved in writing the child outcomes in each of the domain areas along with measurable indicators that determine a child’s growth for that specific area.
-Additions are added as the early learning framework is revised.
+Additions are made as the early learning outcomes framework is revised.
 The data is aggregated and used as an on-going self-assessment tool providing documentation for the individual developmental needs of children, classroom/group needs and program needs.

 When the program began the School Readiness and Assessment process, we included parents to be part of the committee, along with teaching staff and management team members.
 The policy council representatives are active participants in the School Readiness plan.
 The program believes parents are vital in all aspects of their children’s lives.
 They are encouraged to give their input into the process to help their child be successful in school.
+During each home visit or parent-teacher conference, parents set school readiness goals for their children.
+These goals are addressed each week in lesson plans and reviewed regularly with parents.

 Measurement Tools for The Child Outcomes Include: